yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 TODO_NIV - Change to internal link when available.
 {% endcomment %}

-An SLA-Driven Container, also known as the depanlinkService Gridtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP71/Service+Grid+Processing+Unit+Containerbelakanglink, is responsible for abstracting the physical characteristics of the host machines from the application deployment.
+An SLA-Driven Container, also known as the [Service Grid](http://wiki.gigaspaces.com/wiki/display/XAP71/Service+Grid+Processing+Unit+Container), is responsible for abstracting the physical characteristics of the host machines from the application deployment.

 The Service Grid is simply a set of runtime container processes deployed on multiple physical machines, which together form a virtual runtime cloud.
 Once the cloud is formed, applications can be deployed for execution across the cloud, without a need to define specific host machine characteristics.